My dog McCoy lived to be 16 years and one month old. I got him as a four month old puppy. He was an Australian Shepherd.

 I would like to call McCoy’s way of looking at the world the doggie equivalent of human “spiritual maturity”.
 It is something none of us are to start with, but something that we can all achieve if we want.
 Some people do this without much effort and others have to really work at it.

-Dogs can’t consciously change their attitudes, but through training and lifestyle we can help them modify behaviours, which in the long run is better for their health.
+Dogs can’t consciously change their attitudes, but through training and lifestyle we can help them modify behaviours, which can affect their attitudes, which in the long run is better for their health likely by reducing stress levels.

 I think taking some of his advice would be a good idea for anyone.
 It would be worth it to give it a go, anyway.